 Fees: Monthly fee as little as $.63 per card ($2.50 per month for 4 cards with a two-year subscription).
 Free transactions, no activation fee, free ATM in-network withdrawals.
 Direct deposit, bank transfers and some other reload options are free.

-2. American Express Serve®American Express Serve card is one of the lowest cost prepaid cards available.
-Its low fee structure, along with the ability of Serve users to create up to 5 subaccounts, make it our second choice for Best Teen Prepaid Cards.
+3. American Express Serve®American Express Serve card is one of the lowest cost prepaid cards available.
+Its low fee structure, along with the ability of Serve users to create up to 5 subaccounts, make it our third choice for Best Teen Prepaid Cards.

 American Express provides three versions of the Serve card–the basic Serve card, Serve FREE Reloads, and Serve Cash Back.
 All three versions offer the same subaccount features, but they differ in fees.

 The basic Serve card charges only $1 per month for the primary card.
 There are no monthly fees for the subaccounts and no activation fee.
 ATM withdrawals are free through the MoneyPass network.
 The Serve card offers free reload options–direct deposit, in-app check deposits, and transfers from a bank account.
 The Free Reloads card charges a monthly fee of $4.95 for the primary account.
 But it offers a large network of free cash reload options through retailers like Walmart and CVS.